jinpan/mit_midway/README.md

 3. Google form:  Wifi sometimes craps out in the ice rink.
 Also, no kerberos validation :disappointed:

 ## This is ugly and atrocious.
 I can't believe your grotesque sense of style.
-Released under MIT license, feel free to make it prettier.
-Feel free to send me a pull request if you'd like to share.
+Released under MIT license, feel free to make it prettier!
+Pull requests are welcome if you'd like to share.

 ## I don't want to recruit for Traders@MIT.
 Why are you making me recruit for Traders@MIT?
 Full disclosure, I'm also co-president of Traders@MIT and partially made this app for Traders.
-However, none of the code is specific to that organization so simply do a find/replace for Traders@MIT/<your club name> on the following files/lines:
+However, none of the code is specific to that organization.
+Simply do a find/replace for Traders@MIT/<your club name> on the following files/lines:

 >index.html:17:                I'm interested in signing up for Traders@MIT!
 >index.html:46:                    <p>You're all signed up for Traders@MIT!</p>
 >results.html:17:                2014 Midway Signups for Traders@MIT

-You may also want to adjust some of the magic constants in the css if elements seem misaligned.
+and you should be good to go!
+You may also want to adjust some of the magic constants in the css if some elements seem misaligned.